Carol Thought These Were Great

 Beautifully written scenes of 1950’s Glasgow, giving context and culture of the times.
 The asides were even more poignant than the plot.
 Rich characters in a rough-and-tumble world of pubs and gambling clubs.
 The most memorable passage depicts three urchin boys playing in an abandoned luxury car and then portends how each of them might be affected by that experience in their futures.
-The novel was based on an historic serial murder case.
+Based on an historic serial murder case.

 The Night Ocean, Paul La Farge